 Gracias por escribirlo.

-Thank you so much for this invaluable, common-sense article highlighting the importance of manipulation for children's activities ✨ If I draw a parallel with my experience of the Finnish approach to education, there is a part given of course to new technologies so that children live with the times but the greater part is given to outdoor activities both physical and manual 🌈 I'm convinced that manipulation enables children to gain greater self-confidence and refine their perception of objects 🍀
+Thank you so much for this valuable and insightful article highlighting the importance of hands-on activities for children ✨ If I draw a parallel with my experience of the Finnish education approach, there is of course a place for new technologies so that children live with their time, but the largest part is given to outdoor activities both physical and manual 🌈 I am convinced that manipulation allows children to acquire better self-confidence and refine their perception of objects 🍀

 Thanks Camille!